Composition is one of the fundamental ideas behind all art. Whether photography, painting or graphic design.

 A great way to show depth in your 2-dimensional images is to use these converging lines.

 It helps to give the scene a location or a direction.
 They also offer an impression of stability to the image as it runs parallel to the ground that we stand upon.

 A horizontal line can be boring on its own, especially when unbroken.
 The horizon is a perfect example.

 Read here on how to use these horizontal lines effectively.

 Vertical lines are not as important as horizontal ones.
 Yet they are still good compositional tools.

-Vertical lines are great at complimenting horizontal ones as they add contrast to the scene.
+Vertical lines are great at complimenting horizontal ones.
+They add contrast to the scene.

-Our tip here is that if you are focusing on vertical lines, photograph in a portrait or vertical orientation.
-This will help you convey those lines and importance of the object.
+Our tip here is that if you are focusing on vertical lines, photograph in a vertical orientation.

 Read our article here on how to use vertical lines to your benefit.